kasper-piskorski/docs/pages/documentation/0-get-started/quickstart-tutorial.md

 ## Using the Grakn Visualiser

-The [Grakn visualiser](../grakn-dashboard/visualiser.html) provides a graphical tool to inspect and query your graph data.
-You can open the visualiser by navigating to [localhost:4567](http://localhost:4567) in your web browser.
-The visualiser allows you to make queries or simply browse the types within the graph.
+You can open the [Grakn visualiser](../grakn-dashboard/visualiser.html) by navigating to [localhost:4567](http://localhost:4567) in your web browser.
+The visualiser allows you to make queries or simply browse the knowledge ontology within the graph.
 The screenshot below shows a basic query (`match $x isa person;`) typed into the form at the top of the main pane, and visualised by pressing "Submit":

 ![Person query](/images/match-$x-isa-person.png)